 - 1 ounce freshly squeezed orange juice

-- Run a lime slice along the rim of your serving glass.
+- Cut a lime slice in the middle to make a slit and run it along the rim of your serving glass.
 Pour coarse sea salt onto a small plate and swirl the moistened rim in the salt.
 Add ice to the glass.

 - Strain into serving glass.
 Garnish with an additional lime slice if desired.
 Enjoy!